MeryemAk/dRNASeq/README.md

 - 03.flye_assembly (Flye  output)
 - 04.mapped_reads (files necessary for visualisation in IGV)
 - 05.polishing (Polished genome)
-- 06.annotation (Output from Prokka)
+- 06.annotation (Output from Prokka and/or PGAP)
 - 07.genome_qc (Output from BUSCO)